150-126-Great Vocals

 Writer/Composer: Will Jennings / James Horner (1997)

-In a decade (1990s) when female vocalists dominated the Pop charts, this song was a shining example of the Horner / Jennings writing duo—They composed one of the most successful movie scores of all time.
+In a decade (1990s) when female vocalists dominated the Pop charts, this song was a shining example of the Horner / Jennings writing duo, composing one of the most successful Movie scores of all time.
 Canadian singer Celine Dion took this song and, like the movie, launched it into the heavens—it became ubiquitous as a world phenomenon.
-She used her 3 to 4 octaves to utilize her power, passion and magnetism to help set the standards for nuanced, modulated and stylized delivery—the public embraced her!
-Her delivery of the piece is haunting and captivating, it has remained an instant classic ever since…Amazingly Sensational!
+She used her soprano, 3 to 4 octaves utilizing her power, passion and magnetism to help set the standards for nuanced, modulated and stylized delivery—the public embraced her!
+Her delivery of the piece is haunting and captivating, it has remained an instant classic ever since, “You’re here, there’s nothing I fear / And I know that my heart will go on / We’ll stay forever this way / You are safe in my heart and / My heart will go on and on.”…Amazingly Sensational!